x69420/DoctrineEncryptBundle/Resources/doc/commands.md

 You can use the comment `doctrine:decrypt:database [encryptor]` to decrypt the current database.

-* Parameter encryptor
+* Optional parameter [encryptor]
     * An encryptor provided by the bundle (rijndael256 or rijndael128) or your own [encryption class](https://github.com/ambta/DoctrineEncryptBundle/blob/master/Resources/doc/custom_encryptor.md).
-    * Default: Your encryptor set in the configuration file or the default encryptor when not set in the configuration file
+    * Default: Your encryptor set in the configuration file or the default encryption class when not set in the configuration file

 ```
 $ php app/console doctrine:encrypt:database